arbhoj/vsphere-ipam/README.md

 ```
 kubectl apply -f spectro-ipam-adapter/install.yaml
 ```
 >This will create the ipam adapter deployment for capv in the capv-system namespace with the required RBAC.
-It uses the `gcr.io/spectro-images-public/release/capv-static-ip:latest`image.
-Change the deployment spec to point to a local image registry for airgapped environments
+It uses `gcr.io/spectro-images-public/release/capv-static-ip:latest` and `gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0` images.
+Download, retag and push the images to a local registry and change the deployment spec to point to a local image registry for airgapped environments

 ### Step 3:
 Define the IP Address range for the cluster being provisioned